When Is Tokyo Fashion Week 2025? - Metropolis Japan

 - Sustainable Fashion: Eco-friendly materials and upcycling techniques are taking center stage, with brands like Sacai and Yohji Yamamoto championing sustainability.

-- Metaverse Fashion Shows: Digital avatars and NFT-based collections will be showcased alongside traditional runway presentations, blurring the lines between physical and digital fashion.
+- Metaverse Fashion Shows: Digital avatars and NFT-based collections will be showcased alongside traditional runway presentations.
+This blurs the lines between physical and digital fashion.

 - Collaborations with Anime & Gaming: With Japan’s pop culture influence stronger than ever, brands are partnering with major anime studios and gaming franchises to create limited-edition pieces.